pedestrian-dynamics-HM/crownet-uq-analysis/README.md

 ## Contents of this repository
 This repository contains
 * the source code of the **CrowNet** simulator.
 It is included as submodule.
-* the source code and the result data that we use in the forward propgation and in the sensitivity analyses.
+* the source code and the result data that we use in the forward propagation and in the sensitivity analyses.

 ### CrowNet